EMG BIOFEEDBACK, INDICATIONS AND CONTRAINDICATIONS, ELECTRODE APPLICATION SITES

 • Sports rehabilitation

-Practical medical applications of EMG biofeedback involves it use in pre/post-surgical assessment and treatment, prevention or retardation of muscle atrophy, increasing local blood circulation, relaxation of muscle spasms, maintaining or increasing range of motion, and muscle re-education and rehabilitation.
+Practical medical applications of EMG biofeedback involve its use in pre/post-surgical assessment and treatment.
+Additionally, it is used for the prevention or retardation of muscle atrophy, as well as increasing local blood circulation.
+Furthermore, EMG biofeedback aids in relaxing muscle spasms, maintaining or increasing range of motion, and muscle re-education and rehabilitation.

 Stroke victims and individuals diagnosed with incontinence (lack of voluntary control of excretory functions) typically undergo training regimens that enable them to regain functional control over specific muscles.
-The electrical activity normally presents during a patient’s muscle contraction and relaxation cycle is often characteristically different or much weaker and harder to detect on damaged muscle sites.
-Through the careful and skilled placement of certain electrodes onto specific electrode sites, EMG biofeedback provides the patient and therapist with objective information about the subject’s muscle activity in real-time.
-The EMG user directly benefits from the instant feedback increasing his/her self-awareness of the muscular activity under direct conscious control and accelerates the therapist’s instruction to the patient to improve the patient’s ability to complete specific movements.
+Through these regimens, patients gradually improve muscle control and coordination.
+The electrical activity during a patient’s muscle contraction and relaxation cycle is often characteristically different or much weaker and more challenging to detect on damaged muscle sites.
+EMG biofeedback offers both the patient and therapist objective, real-time information about the subject’s muscle activity.
+This is achieved through carefully and skilled placing specific electrodes on targeted sites.
+As a result, the EMG user benefits from immediate feedback, which significantly enhances self-awareness of muscular activity under direct conscious control.
+Additionally, this instant feedback accelerates the therapist’s ability to provide effective instruction, ultimately improving the patient’s capacity to perform specific movements more efficiently.

 The conditions listed below can benefit from EMG biofeedback: